sensiblemedia/openshift-ansible-contrib/reference-architecture/aws-ansible/README.md

 export AWS_SECRET_ACCESS_KEY=bar
 ```
 ### Region
 The default region is us-east-1 but can be changed when running the ose-on-aws script by specifying --region=us-west-2 for example.
+The region must contain at least 3 Availability Zones.

 ### AMI ID
-The AMI ID may need to change as well if the AWS IAM account does not have access to the Red Hat shared gold AMI or if deploying outside of the us-east-1 region.
+The AMI ID may need to change if the AWS IAM account does not have access to the Red Hat Cloud Access gold image or if deploying outside of the us-east-1 region.

 ### New AWS Environment (Greenfield)
 When installing into an new AWS environment perform the following.
 This will create the SSH key, bastion host, and VPC for the new environment.